netzkolchose/django-computedfields/docs/examples.rst

 Forced Update of Computed Fields
 --------------------------------

-The simplest way to force a model to resync all its computed fields is to resave all model instances:
+The simplest way to force a model to resync all its dependent computed fields is to resave all model instances:

 .. code-block:: python